bekk/bekk-christmas/post/react/global-state-management-without-redux-wip.md

 authors:
   - Jonas Løchsen
 ---
-## To Redux or not to Redux
+## Global State – What?
+Why?
 So, you have created a new JavaScript app?
 Cool.
 Using React?
 Even better!
 And filled it with several independent components?
 Awesome!
 If only there was a way for all of them to be friends and talk to each other in a convenient way.

 This issue is a recurring one when developing new apps for the browser.
 How should a shared state between all the bits and pieces of your app be managed?
 Should you jump on the Redux bandwagon or should you explore other possible solutions?
+The questions are many.

+But first of all, what is a global state anyway?
+As we know, the typical way to pass data between disconnected components is through prop drilling.
+This is fine for a couple of levels down the component tree.
+But as soon as the complexity grows, so does the need for a global state.
+Imagine a component needing data that lies five levels above in the component tree.
+Passing props into each component on the way down would quickly become a nightmare.
+In addition to writing a lot of unnecessary code we would also give each component properties they will never use, which undoubtedly would become a huge mess.
+A global state would solve this by keeping a state at the top level and provide access methods to all child levels without the need to pass props.

+Furthermore, with the global state now defined, what kind of data should live there?
+Although we now have enabled the possibility to share state globally it doesn't necessarily mean that all of your app's state should be shared.
+It's rather the opposite.
+One should strive for the global state to only keep states that concerns the entire app – such as theme, language or other app-wide settings, to name a few.
+Other states should be kept locally or with contexts further down the component tree.

+## To Redux or not to Redux
 Redux has been around for over four years now and is still consuming the lion’s share of the state container market – at least for React apps.
 I refer to the [docs](https://redux.js.org/introduction/getting-started) on how Redux works as I will not delve into it here.
 It rapidly became very popular, which led many developers to thinking they _had_ to use it.
-This is a misconception as there exists several trade-offs to consider before making the decision.
+And suddenly the world was filled with apps that hadn't taken into account the tradeoffs that Redux brings.

 Redux is a comprehensive tool that is great for larger apps.
 It offers a centralized, predictable and immutable store, separates data from presentation, can be used for server-side rendering, has powerful DevTools and the ability to add middlewares to name a few of the features.

-But it comes at a cost, however.
+However, it comes at a cost.
 The library can be quite overwhelming at first glance and seem challenging to wrap your head around – at least it was for me.
 It is quite rigid in its design and requires a lot of boilerplate code to get going.
 Depending on what you wish to achieve with your global state, Redux might be overkill.
 If your goal is to manage a global state that all child components have access to without the need to pass props, then perhaps a different solution would suit you better.

 ## Cue React Context API and Hooks

-As promised earlier, this article will propose such a solution.
+This article will propose such a solution.
 By utilizing React’s own Context API we can create a global state management tool which resembles Redux, but in a much more lightweighted fashion.

 From React’s own docs they say that _Context provides a way to pass data through the component tree without having to pass props down manually at every level_.
 Great!
 That sounds exactly like what we are looking for.
 In combination with the `useContext` and `useReducer` hooks we can create a global store that manages the entire app’s state and supports convenient ways to update the state throughout the app regardless of how deep the component tree goes.